ajithvasudevan/TimerClock/README.md

 # TimerClock
-An Arduino + RTC (and optionally Wemos) - based Clock and TImer with Alarm
+An Arduino + RTC (and optionally Wemos) - based Clock and Timer with Alarm

 # About
-This project implements a Clock and Timer (time counter with alarm).
-It has 3 buttons - MODE, SET and RESET.
+This project implements a Digital Alarm-Clock and Timer (time counter, also with alarm).

 # Button Operations
+This Clock-Timer has 3 buttons - MODE, SET and RESET.
+All functions are settings are done using these buttons.
+This is described below.

 ## Displaying TIMER and CLOCK
 When the ClockTimer is powered ON, it displays the CLOCK.